Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion

-The transverse momentum ($p_{\rm T}$) spectra of produced particles constitute some of the basic measurements in high-energy physics experiments.
-These spectra describe the production mechanism and help to infer about the thermodynamic properties of the system in the collisions.
-The Boltzmann-Gibbs (BG) statistical model has attained a huge success in explaining the thermodynamic properties in different physical systems.
-However, the production of hadrons in a quark-gluon system cannot be explained by this thermal (exponential) model because of the final state hadrons production follow the power-law behavior.
-A non-extensive Tsallis statistics~\cite{Tsallis-1988,Tsallis-1998} has been shown to provide a better description of the nature of the non-exponential transverse momentum spectrum.
-The description of particle spectra using the Tsallis distribution has gained lots of interest recently because these could successfully explain the underlying physics in proton-proton ($pp$), proton-nucleus ($p-A$), and nucleus-nucleus ($A-A$) collision systems in dedicated facilities at the Relativistic Heavy-Ion collider (RHIC) and the Large Hadron Collider (LHC)~\cite{Cleymans-Worku-2012-EPJ,Sarawat-2018,Wong-2015,Zheng-2015,Si-2018,Shen-2019,Azmi-2020,Saha-2020,Tripathy-2016,Zhao-2020}.
-Transverse momentum spectra of identified hadrons have significant importance to understand the collision dynamics, particle production mechanism, and thermodynamic behavior of the system.
-Identified particle spectra using different non-thermal approaches of the Tsallis distribution can be found in~\cite{Zheng-2015, Zheng-2016,Si-2018}.
+Several different standard statistical model fits using Boltzmann-Gibbs (BG), Fermi-Dirac, Bose-Einstein distributions, \mT-exponential distribution~\cite{STAR-2009, STAR-BES1} Erlang distribution~\cite{Gao-2012_Erlang}, Tsallis distribution~\cite{Wong-2015, Azmi-2020, Cleymans-Worku-2012-EPJ, Trambak-2018, Azmi-2015} and other kinds of distribution functions have been used to describe the $p_{\rm T}$ spectra and extract physical parameters.
+The BG statistical model has attained a huge success in explaining the thermodynamic properties in different physical systems.
+However, the BG thermal (exponential) model is inappropriate at high transverse momenta in high-energy collision systems as it cannot explain the high transverse momentum range which is mostly followed by the inverse power-law behavior~\cite{NA61-1982, Hagedron-1983, ALICE-pp_2013}.
+A distribution following the non-extensive Tsallis statistics~\cite{Tsallis-1988,Tsallis-1998} has been shown to provide a better description of the nature of the non-exponential transverse momentum spectrum.
+The description of particle spectra using the Tsallis distribution has gained lots of interest recently as it can describe the spectra at high $p_{\rm T}$.
+The Tsallis distribution is found to be very successful in describing the spectra at high $p_{\rm T}$ ranges in proton-proton ($pp$) collisions~\cite{Azmi-2015, Wong-2015}.
+The $p_{\rm T}$ spectra of identified particles in $pp$ system at different collision energies can be explained by the Tsallis distribution function as presented in Ref.~\cite{Trambak-2018, Zheng-2016}, whereas the multiplicity dependence of all charged particles spectra with the Tsallis framework is reported in Ref.~\cite{Rath-2020}.